 Miles M. Ishigaki

 Ishigaki has studied clarinet with David Etheridge, David Harman, Loren Bartlett, and Stanley Shimada, who are all distinguished teachers, that have been closely associated with prominent clarinet teachers in the United States: Stanley Hasty (Eastman School of Music), Himie Voxman (University of Iowa), George Waln (Oberlin Conservatory) and William Gower (University of Northern Colorado).
-A lively interest in all aspects of the art of performance is a quality that Dr. Ishigaki brings to his current research projects: Inspired Accidents: The Interaction of Intuition and Analysis in Teaching Music Performance; Artistic Performance: Developing an understanding between the art and science of practice and performance; and Stravinsky’s Three Pieces for Solo Clarinet: Interpretations by Great Artists; and Master Classes with Stanley Hasty and Larry Combs.
+A lively interest in all aspects of the art of performance is a quality that Ishigaki brings to his current research projects: Inspired Accidents - The Interaction of Intuition and Analysis in Teaching Music Performance; Artistic Performance - Developing a connection between the art and science of practice and performance; Stravinsky’s Three Pieces for Solo Clarinet - Interpretations by Great Artists; and Master Classes with Stanley Hasty and Larry Combs.
 His research documents intimate experiences and insightful views of musical interpretation by renowned clarinetists: Mark Nuccio, Houston Symphony and Prof. Northwestern University; Larry Combs, Chicago Symphony Orchestra; Stanley Hasty, Eastman School of Music; George Silfies, St. Louis Orchestra; Leon Russianoff, Juilliard School of Music; Guy Deplus, France; Anton Stalder, Switzerland; Alan Hacker, England; Teruaki Matsushiro, Musashino Academy, Japan; and Chun-Xiao Tao, Central Music Conservatory, China.
-Ishigaki’s collaborative research with Dr. Michael Rogers (author and expert on Music Theory Pedagogy) highlights the relevance of music theory and music performance.
+Ishigaki’s collaborative research with Dr. Michael Rogers (author of The Teaching and Pedagogy of Music Theory) highlights the relevance of music theory and music performance.

-The founder of the West Coast Clarinet Congress, Ishigaki serves as a Yamaha Artist Clinician and an active entrepreneur serving as COO of I&M, Inc. (sustainable technology water, housing and energy).
+The founder of the West Coast Clarinet Congress, Ishigaki serves as a Yamaha Artist Clinician and an active author for Skyepack Inc. – customized digital course packs saving students and institutions costly expenses.
 He also maintains an active role as a course peer reviewer for both QOLT (Quality Online Teaching) and QM (Quality Matters) online programs of the CSU system.
-Ishigaki was awarded the Provost’s Award Technology in Education 2013 and the University of Northern Colorado Distinguished Alumni Creative Achievement Award in 2006.
+Ishigaki was awarded the Fresno State Provost’s Award Technology in Education 2013 and the University of Northern Colorado Distinguished Alumni Creative Achievement Award in 2006.